 Earth Lodge is one of four exclusive, individually designed luxury lodges in the Sabi Sabi Private Game Reserve.
-Situated in the southwest corner of Kruger National Park -- one of Africa’s largest and most dense game reserves -- the resort comprises thirteen spacious villas, a gym, a bar, a library, a spa, an open-air lounge and restaurant, plus a wine cellar, available for private dining.
+Situated in the southwest corner of Kruger National Park — one of Africa’s largest and most dense game reserves — the resort comprises thirteen spacious villas, a gym, a bar, a library, a spa, an open-air lounge and restaurant, plus a wine cellar, available for private dining.

 We recently checked in to Sabi Sabi Earth Lodge.
 Here’s our review.

 Like the lobby, the thirteen suites are also positioned into the sloping land.
-Each suite contains a king-size bed with a dramatic headboard cut from a cross-section of a tree, as well as a dining table, a desk, a couch, an egg-shaped stone tub, and both an indoor and outdoor shower.
-Two sets of sliding glass doors -- one in the bathroom and one in the living space -- open up to a private patio and plunge pool.
+Each suite contains a king-size bed with a dramatic headboard cut from a cross-section of a tree, as well as a dining table, a desk, a couch, an egg-shaped stone tub, and an indoor and outdoor shower.
+Two sets of sliding glass doors — one in the bathroom and one in the living space — open up to a private patio and plunge pool.
 Natural wooden sculptures by renowned South African artist Geoffrey Armstrong adorn the backyard.

-The Amber suite -- the lodge’s presidential accommodation -- also features an extra bedroom, ideal for family stays, a long dining room table and a full kitchen, a larger pool, and a steam room.
+The Amber Suite — the lodge’s presidential accommodation — also features an extra bedroom, ideal for family stays, a long dining room table and a full kitchen, a larger pool, and a steam room.
 Those who reserve this room also get a private safari vehicle for game drives.

 The cell phone and laptop addict.
-While there is WiFi in all of the rooms and the lobby, the connection can be unreliable, particularly when inclement weather hits.
+While there is wifi in all of the rooms and the lobby, the connection can be unreliable, particularly when inclement weather hits.

-In addition to its luxury safaris, the Sabi Sabi brand is committed to preserving both the environment and the local communities.
+The Sabi Sabi brand is committed to preserving both the environment and the local communities.
 They offer apprenticeships for students entering into the hospitality industry, monitor endangered species, and work to leave as little footprint as possible on the surrounding land.

 Those planning to visit should note that the reserve is situated within a malarial area.
 Guests should consult their physician or travel clinic regarding preventative medication before going.
 Bug spray is provided in guest rooms as well.